Tracing the Trialectic: The Process and Influence of Three Laws in the Establishment of Religious Courts in Indonesia

 How to Cite

 Khalid MD, M. M., Hidayat, A., Juhri, M. A., & Solehah, E. L. (2024).
-Tracing The Trialectic: The Process and Influence of Three Laws in The Establishment of Religious Courts in Indonesia.
+Tracing the Trialectic: The Process and Influence of Three Laws in the Establishment of Religious Courts in Indonesia.
 Justicia Islamica, 21(1), 137-154. https://doi.org/10.21154/justicia.v21i1.8741

 Section